 Finnish applicants fulfil the requirement of Danish A by passing Swedish on a comparable level (see the subject conversion table).

 If you do not fulfil the specific admission requirements for your desired programme you can take a supplementary course.
-You may take supplementary subjects courses in Denmark as well as in Sweden but be sure that you supplement the correct subject at the right level.
+You may take supplementary subjects courses in Denmark as well as in Finland but be sure that you supplement the correct subject at the right level.
 If you are currently taking a supplementary subject, you must state this in your application at www.optagelse.dk.

 The deadline for uploading documentation for passed subjects is July 5th.
 The documentation must be uploaded to your application at www.optagelse.dk.